Testing, Trade-off and the Emissions Tango

 The U.S. emissions limits for emissions of pollutants are strict.
 Under the strictest standard in the U.S. at the time, only 31 mg/km of nitrogen oxides (NOx) were allowed to be emitted, about six times less than under the EU5 standard applicable in Europe at that time.
 When designing modern diesel engines, technicians and engineers face the challenge that any measure to reduce nitrogen oxides has a knock-on effect with regard to other parameters (e.g. CO2).

 The trade must be characterized and understood before making final decisions regarding the product.
 This is often done theoretically and through the use of design of experiments (DOE).
 This data is used to generate limit curves and trade-off curves that demonstrate the relationship between the two variables.
-Once we understand this relationship perfectly, we can make informed decisions as to the proposed design solutions ability to meet the demands
+Once we understand this relationship, we can make informed decisions on the proposed design solutions’ ability to meet the demands.
+We know that as we work, we learn and will have to adapt.

 How many times have products worked on the bench only to be a disappointment in the field?
 Testing the product on the bench should happen early allowing the design team to learn about the product.
-However, the bench is not the real world and hanging our hat on the bench as the definitive answer regarding the product’s suitability for the field is dangerous.
-To get the most out of bench testing, there must be some correlation to the real world application.
+However, the bench is not the real world.
+Hanging our hat on the bench as the definitive answer regarding the product’s suitability for the field is dangerous.
+To get the most out of bench testing, there must be correlation to the real world application.
 The closer the bench test replicates the real world, the better.

-Bench testing informs the development staff if the design is close to workable, and not the final proof that the development work is out of the woods.
-Most automotive manufacturers will build versions of the vehicles and log miles on them to understand the true performance in the real world.
-In the case of heavy vehicle manufacturers, there are often customers with a strong relationship with the brand that get the product early to get some feedback from the customer and log miles of actual work to understand the suitability and reliability of the product.
+Bench testing informs the development staff if the design is close to workable.
+It is not the final proof that the development work is out of the woods.
+Most automotive manufacturers will build versions of the vehicles and log miles on with this version of the product.
+In this way, we understand the performance in the real world.
+Heavy vehicle manufacturers that have a strong customer relationship with the brand may receive the product early for exploration.
+This real-world use of the product provides feedback and log miles of actual work to understand the suitability and reliability of the product.
 In the case of emissions, that would not work as emissions are not the type of feature the customer would likely notice.
 However, it is possible to recover these vehicles after some driving time to understand the performance after the fact.

 Hindsight and Defeat